 This article describes how to link different data sets together in a single document.
 This allows users to crosstab questions from two different data files, provided those files have a data file relationship that tells Displayr how the observations relate to each other.
 The link connects common respondents/observations in both data sets together so if you want to analyze them, the appropriate value(s) from each data set lines up for the corresponding observations.

 Linking data sets is similar to merging the variable(s) in each together.
-However, this should ideally not be used as a substitution to merging in new variables into your data, see How to Merge Files by Variable (Add New Variables) as there are some limitations to working with variables across data sets (they cannot be used in the same banner and filters created can only apply to an output that uses data from same data set as the filter).
+However, this should ideally not be used as a substitution to merging in new variables into your data, see How to Merge Files by Variable (Add New Variables) as there are some limitations to working with variables across data sets (they cannot be used together in R-based analyses and outputs, cannot be used in the same banner, and filters created can only apply to an output that uses data from same data set as the filter).

 Linking data sets is commonly done when you have unstacked data and want to analyze it against stacked data from the same survey, or when you have related data from two different data sources.
 It should not be used to analyze wave on wave data, which is done by appending new waves to the same data file, see Tracking Study Best Practices and How to Merge Files by Case (Add New Cases).